28.1. Hearings: overview

 Appeals

-Either party may appeal (or in some instances seek a review of) a hearing decision.
+Either party may appeal (or in some instances seek a review of) the most commonly issued hearing decisions.

-For most matters, notice of appeal may be filed in the Federal Court or the Federal Circuit Court within 21 days of the decision.
-For some matters, an application for review of the decision may be made to the Administrative Appeals Tribunal within 28 days of the decision.
+For most matters, notice of appeal may be filed in the Federal Court of Australia or Division 2 of the Federal Circuit and Family Court of Australia within 21 days of the decision.
+For some matters, an application for review of the decision may be made to the Administrative Review Tribunal within 28 days of the decision.

 In either case, when issuing the decision the delegate will inform each party of their right to appeal or seek review.